taek105/taek105/README.eng.md

 </tr>

 <tr>
-<td>Made the Blob Storage size threshold configurable through an environment variable</td>
+<td>Improved the Blob Storage size threshold so that it can be configured through an environment variable</td>
 <td>

 [#16806](https://github.com/infiniflow/ragflow/pull/16806) `merged`